retzkek/chiamon/README.md

 Run:

     docker-compose up -d

 This will do the following:

 * Build container image with configuration for mtail from source
 * Build container image for chia_exporter from source
-* Download node_exporter, prometheus, and grafana images from docker hub
+* Download other images from docker hub
-* Run containers in the background, attached to the host network
+* Run containers in the background, attached to the host network (this makes it easy to communicate with native services, but has some trade-offs.
+See notes.)

-The grafana service provisions the prometheus datasource and a basic dashboard that displays harvester and node metrics.
+The grafana service provisions the prometheus and loki datasources and a basic dashboard that displays harvester and node metrics.

 Access Grafana at http://localhost:3000 and login with the default admin/admin username and password (you'll be prompted to change the password).

 ### Notes

-* This is not a production-ready deployment; there's no persistence of Prometheus data or the Grafana database, so changes will be lost when the services are recreated.
-To do that you'd want to bind-mount local paths to the respective data directories; consult each project's documentation for details.

 * It's highly encouraged to run the node exporter natively rather than in docker - see the discussion in the [node_exporter